43 Best Truck Driver Tools for 2022

-As a truck driver, keeping your truck rolling, keeping yourself and your cargo safe, and finding loads to avoid deadhead miles are some of your top priorities.
-To do these things, you need to have the right tools handy at a moment’s notice.
+As a truck driver, some of your top priorities include keeping your truck rolling, ensuring you and your cargo are safe, and finding loads to avoid deadhead miles.
+To do these things, you need to have the right tool kit at a moment’s notice.

 1. Load board software